The Great Lakes Branch - Ann Arbor

 Weekly, 7:30-9:00 p.m.:

 Wednesday Night Study Group of Ann Arbor – We read and discuss the books and lectures of Rudolf Steiner, including the basic books, as selected by the members of the group.
 We welcome new members - beginners, intermediate, and advanced.
-The group is currently reading Rudolf Steiner's 1911 lecture series titled From Jesus to Christ.
+The group is currently reading Rudolf Steiner's 1913 lecture series titled The Fifth Gospel.
 Contact Linda Britt for further information at (734) 417-7810.

 Weekly, 12:00-1:00 p.m.:

 The Harbor Springs Study Group meets in the Harbor Springs area, Northern MI.
 Contact Mary Adams at 231.838.8181 for further information.
-The group is currently studying The Philosophy of Spiritual Activity - A Philosophy of Freedom.
-The group also shares seasonal festivals together.
+The group is currently studying the festivals, and the group shares seasonal festivals together.

 Alternate Saturdays (by consensus), 7:30-9:00p.m.